A mathematical model of clonal hematopoiesis explaining phase transitions in chronic myeloid leukemia: The Mathematical Model

 we will denote this nonlinear system by $(2)$.
-Here, the parameters $k_{j_{N}}$ where $j_{N}=1,\ldots,12$ and $k_{j_{A}}$ where $j_{A} = 17,\ldots,28$ represent the intrinsic reaction rate constants indicating the natural tendency of normal and abnormal cells to undergo direct differentiation, to divide either symmetrically or asymmetrically, and to enter or leave a resting phase.
-For example, $k_{7}$ and $k_{23}$ are the natural tendency of intermediate NPCs and intermediate APCs to divide symmetrically, producing two mature NPCs and two mature APCs, respectively.
-The parameters $k_{j_{\overline{N}}}$ where $j_{\overline{N}}=13,\ldots,16$ and $k_{j_{\overline{A}}}$ where $j_{\overline{A}}=29,\ldots,32$ represent the intrinsic reaction rate constants that indicate the cell death rates (or cell turnover rates) for normal and abnormal cells.
-For example, $k_{14}$ and $k_{30}$ are the cell death rates for NPCs and APCs, respectively; and $b_{1}, b_{2}, B$ are the sensitivity parameters that govern the self-limiting process at the level of NSCs and ASCs, respectively.
+Here, the parameters $k_{j_{H}}$ where $j_{H}=1,\ldots,12$ and $k_{j_{M}}$ where $j_{M} = 17,\ldots,28$ represent the intrinsic reaction rate constants indicating the natural tendency of healthy and malignant cells to undergo direct differentiation, to divide either symmetrically or asymmetrically and to enter or leave a resting phase.
+For example, $k_{7}$ and $k_{23}$ are the natural tendency of intermediate HPCs and intermediate MPCs to divide symmetrically, producing two later HPCs and two later MPCs, respectively.
+The parameters $k_{j_{\overline{H}}}$ where $j_{\overline{H}}=13,\ldots,16$ and $k_{j_{\overline{M}}}$ where $j_{\overline{M}}=29,\ldots,32$ represent the intrinsic reaction rate constants that indicate the cell death rates (or cell turnover rates) for healthy and malignant cells.
+For example, $k_{14}$ and $k_{30}$ are the cell death rates for HPCs and MPCs, respectively; and $b_{1}, b_{2}, B$ are the sensitivity parameters that govern the self-limiting process at the level of HCSCs and MCSCs, respectively.
 For the meaning of the other intrinsic reaction rate constants in the system, see the description provided in Figure \ref{fig:mygraph}.
-Furthermore, we assume that for both normal and abnormal stem cells, the intrinsic reaction rate constants $k_{1}$ and $k_{17}$ (representing growth rates) are greater than the sum of intrinsic reaction rate constants $k_5+k_6+k_{13}$ and $k_{21}+k_{22}+k_{29}$ (indicative of division, differentiation and death rates).
+Furthermore, we assume that for both healthy and malignant stem cells, the intrinsic reaction rate constants $k_{1}$ and $k_{17}$ (representing growth rates) are greater than the sum of intrinsic reaction rate constants $k_5+k_6+k_{13}$ and $k_{21}+k_{22}+k_{29}$ (indicative of division, differentiation and death rates).
 This can be expressed as:

-The eventual advantage of abnormal/leukemic stem cells of being less sensitive to the microenvironment than normal stem cells is expressed by $b_{1} \geq b_{2} > B$.
-If we consider the extended system $(2)$ in the case when $b_{1}=b_{2}$, we will have only two non-zero steady states:
+The eventual advantage of malignant/leukemic stem cells of being less sensitive to the microenvironment than healthy stem cells is expressed by $b_{1} \geq b_{2} > B$.
+If we consider the extended system $(2)$ in the case when $b_{1}=b_{2}$, we will have only two non-zero steady states: \begin{footnotesize}